 Peony Tea Parlour is a little way out of the city centre, over on Burton Road, across from the Museum of Lincolnshire Life.
 The offbeat location means it’s often quieter than the tea rooms around Steep Hill, so a nice little getaway from the hubbub for an afternoon pit-stop.
 It’s quite a bit cheaper, too – my bill came to £9.40 for a stilton and mango chutney wrap, a pot of tea, and a scone with jam and clotted cream.

 The vintage style emanates through the dusty green spotted tablecloths and flowery pink menus.
+Combine this with the friendliness of the staff, and you have a quaint, cosy and welcoming atmosphere.

 5. Grayz Tea Room